obsidianmd/obsidian-help/en/Contributing to Obsidian/Style guide.md

 ## Sentence case

 Prefer *sentence case* over *title case* for headings, buttons, and titles.
-When referencing UI elements always match the case of the text the UI.
+When referencing UI elements always match the case of the text in the UI.

 **Recommended:**